tdsreader/tdsreader/README.md

 # TDS Reader

-**TDS Reader** is a Google Sheets based tool that sends you email notifications about new jobs on Upwork. **TDS** stands for Title, Description and Skills.
+**TDS Reader** is a Google Sheets based tool that sends you email notifications about new jobs on Upwork.
+It is free and open-source with paid version available. **TDS** stands for Title, Description and Skills.

 ## Features